l7mp/stunner/doc/SECURITY.md

 This little experiment demonstrates the threats associated with a poorly configured STUNner
 gateway: it can allows external access to *any* UDP service running inside your cluster.
-The prerequisites for this is that (1) the target service *must* run over UDP inside the cluster (e.g., the `kube-dns`), since STUNner's transport relay connections are limited to UDP, and (2) the user *must* specifically add a UDPRoute to the target service, otherwise STUNner blocks access to it.
+The prerequisites for this is that (1) the target service *must* run over UDP (e.g., `kube-dns`), since STUNner's transport relay connections are limited to UDP, and (2) the user *must* specifically add a UDPRoute to the target service, otherwise STUNner blocks access to it.

 Now rewrite the backend service in the UDPRoute to an arbitrary non-existent service.